AdamRieden/multiplayer-game/README.md

 the addition of up to 6 more spells for the player to choose from, but I guess I'll see if any logic breaks when adding more.

 I am now trying to implement all other spells, which there are 6, and adding their resources and other necessary components for that to work.

+7/29/2025
+A little bit of a hiatus from adding new features, but I have edited how the leveling system will work.
+Instead of set amount of levels a spell can level up to, all spells scale infinitely each time they are choosen.
+This leveling system is not shared between players, ie if a player has one spell to level 6, and another player learns that same spell, they will start at level 1 and work their way up.
+Now the spell system is almost finished.

+Now I actually have to implement the rest of the 6 spells then the spell system will be complete.